All Products

 The Cloud Assistant Agent is being upgraded.

 Run the command again after the upgrade is complete.
-You can view the running status of the Cloud Assistant Agent in the Cloud Assistant console or by calling the DescribeCloudAssistantStatus operation.
+You can check the status of the Cloud Assistant Agent on the Cloud Assistant console or by calling the DescribeCloudAssistantStatus operation.

 InstanceDeregistered